shhafiz/hello-world/about.md

 layout: default
 title: Home
 ---
-For now duplicate index.html
-Source files must be in .md format
+More content to be filled in later.